 20 Valentine's Day Ideas (That Don't Involve Sweets)

 It’s Valentine’s Day, which means love is in the air.
-Whether it’s a welcomed occasion or you are currently of the opinion that love stinks is none of our business.
-But one thing’s for sure; today is yet another day on the calendar you’ll find yourself inundated with temptations to eat sweets.
+It also means that today is yet another day on the calendar you’ll find yourself inundated with temptations to eat sweets.

-According to the National Retail Federation, Americans will spend over 23 billion dollars to celebrate Valentine’s Day in 2022.
-And a whopping 56% of that money will be spent on candy.1 A box of chocolates may make your sweetheart happy, or at least your dentist, but what about those of us who want to experience the power of love without negatively affecting our healthy eating habits?
+According to Bank Rate, Americans will spend over 26 billion dollars to celebrate Valentine’s Day in 2023.
+And a majority of that money will likely be spent on candy.
+A box of chocolates may make your sweetheart happy, or at least your dentist, but what about those of us who want to experience the power of love without negatively affecting our healthy eating habits?

 Whether you’re in a loving relationship or single and focused on self-care, here are 10 fun and unique Valentine’s Day ideas for you and a partner and 10 more you can do by yourself that don’t involve sweets: